Skip to main content

 Location: Obesity and Metabolism Research

-Title: The effects of prenatal and postnatal high-dose vitamin B-12 supplementation on human milk vitamin B-12: a randomized, double-blind, placebo-controlled trial in Tanzania
+Title: The effects of prenatal and postnatal high-dose vitamin B-12 supplementation on human milk vitamin B-12: A randomized, double-blind, placebo-controlled trial in Tanzania

 Author

-item WAND, DONGQING - George Mason University
+item WANG, DONGQING - George Mason University

 item Shahab-Ferdows, Setti